VulcanJS/vulcan-docs/source/features.md

 ## Schema-based Security & Validation

-All of Nova's security and validation is based on your collection's schema.
+All of Vulcan's security and validation is based on your collection's schema.
 For each field of your schema, you can define the following functions:

 - `viewableBy`
 - `insertableBy`